min-j/coronavirus-calculator/README.md

 - plots a graph of of any count

 # Roadmap
-- Retrieve data directly from the Github repository
+- Creating an .exe file